bitst0rm-pub/Formatter/README.md

 ```

 - You can use these files directly or place them in a location of your choice.
 Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
 The full list of supported options and parameters can be found on plugins dev websites.
 - You can use a different config file format than the default one provided by Formatter.
-For example, while Formatter typically uses JSON or YAML (`prettier_rc.json`) by default, you can write your own config in JavaScript format (`prettier_rc.js`) or any other format supported by third-party plugins.
+For example, while Formatter typically uses JSON or YAML (`xxx_rc.json`) by default, you can write your own config in JavaScript format (`xxx_rc.mjs`) or any other format supported by third-party plugins.

+> [!NOTE]
+>
-Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates.
-Reason: Some exotic plugins do not support input config file, while others do not understand stdio.
+> Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates.<br />
+> Reason: Some exotic plugins do not support input config file, while others do not understand stdio.
 To overcome this limitation, you will need these _example_ files as reference to configure them.<br />
-It is recommended to explore this folder, as it may contain additional config files for the same plugin.
+> It is recommended to explore this folder, as it may contain additional config files for the same plugin.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

-The following setting details - along with their default values and examples - are provided to guide you on how to set it up.
+The following setting details - along with their default values and examples - are provided to guide you on how to set it up:

-💡 **Tips**:
+> [!TIP]
+>

-- Options are _optional_: you do not need to take the whole set of options.
+> - Options are _optional_: you do not need to take the whole set of options.
 Take only what you need, but keep the JSON structure intact.
-- You are not forced to use the preset modules.
-Instead, you can create a new one using a different UID key through either of these methods.
+> - You are not forced to use the preset modules.
+Instead, you can create a new one using a different UID key through either generic or module methods.
-- Not all syntax highlighting plugins for a specific language exist; syntaxes like `"text"` or `"plain"` work just as well as a workaround.
+> - Not all syntax highlighting plugins for a specific language exist; syntaxes like `"text"` or `"plain"` work just as well as a workaround.

 1. **Example setting options:** _Formatter.sublime-settings_